HerrPixel/Automata.jl/README.md

 complement!(A) # changes A such that it accepts its complement Language L^c

-hasLoop(A) # returns true if A has a reachable loop, false otherwise
+hasLoop(A) # returns true if A has a reachable loop that leads to a terminal state, false otherwise.
+I.e. decides if L(A) is infinite or not.

 B = minimalize(A) # returns a new minimal automata B, such that L(A) = L(B) and B is minimal with this property.